Explore Courses

 3. Comprehensive Planning

-A project organization structure is an integral part of comprehensive planning because it helps ensure everyone involved in the project understands their role.
+A well-defined organization structure for effective project implementation is an integral part of comprehensive planning because it helps ensure everyone involved in the project understands their role.
 It can be used to show how different departments or teams will work together on a given project, and where each department or team falls in a hierarchy.
 This can help to ensure that everyone knows who they should report to if they have any questions or concerns about their role.

 How to Make a Project Organizational Chart?